rjaksik/aex_microarray/README.md

 # aex_microarray
-Dunctions used to automatically download and process data from the ArrayExpress database
+Functions used to automatically download and process data from the ArrayExpress database